AlvaLind/hangman_the_game/README.md

 * The user cannot input a empty respons/guess

-* The user cannot input a number, except when asked for theme choices.
-Then number 1,2 and 3 are valid.
+* The user cannot input a number.
+Except when prompted for theme choices where numbers 1, 2, and 3 are considered valid.

 * The user cannot input special characters, except for '!' for instructions.